MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdSelector.md

 - *columnName* is one of the [supported columns](#supported-ad-columns).
 - *orderDirection* is the order to sort the results in.
 Set to ASC to order the results in ascending order or DESC to order the results in descending order.
 The default is ASC.

-For example, the following call returns ad groups in ascending order by AverageCpc.
+For example, the following call returns ads in ascending order by AverageCpc.

 `selector = selector.orderBy("AverageCpc");`